 - Nothing really at this price point

-That massive success of Q Acoustics is no less than astounding, especially considering that the company was just started in 2006.
-This success is largely due to the company’s history in producing affordable, yet class-leading speakers, such as the Q Acoustics 3020.
+The massive success of Q Acoustics is no less than astounding, especially considering that the company was just started in 2006.
+This success is largely due to the company’s history of producing affordable, yet class-leading speakers, such as the Q Acoustics 3020.

 The Q Acoustics 3020 may be on the smaller side when compared to other speakers in its class, but make no mistake, this little device packs a powerful punch!
 Very few speakers as affordable as the 320 deliver the kind of dynamic range and engagement that this device produces.